 Specifications

 Understanding the specifications of a car can help you make an informed decision.
-Here are the key specifications you need to know about the Lotus Elise.
+Here are the key you need to know about the Lotus Elise.

 Engine Capacity